Updated Dec. 5, 2022

-The Department of Homeland Security has delayed the enforcement of the Real ID Act until May 3, 2023.
+The Department of Homeland Security has delayed the enforcement of the Real ID Act an additional two years from May 3, 2023 to May 7, 2025.
 The legislation will require all travelers to present a Real ID-compliant driver's license or photo ID card, or another form of federally acceptable identification (such as a valid passport or military ID) to board domestic commercial flights.
 In order to get a Real ID, travelers would need to visit their local DMV with the required documentation (proof of identity, proof of social security, proof of residency and proof of name change, if applicable).

 The Real ID Act has been postponed a number of times due to the pandemic.
 It was originally scheduled to take effect on Oct.
 1, 2020.
 Today, the Department of Homeland Security announced that the deadline for enforcement would be pushed back another 24 months, as Covid-19 has continued to impact the ability of states to issue Real ID-compliant driver’s licenses.
 According to the agency, many DMVs are still dealing with a backlog created by the pandemic.

 "This extension will give states needed time to ensure their residents can obtain a REAL ID-compliant license or identification card," said Secretary of Homeland Security Alejandro Mayorkas.
 "DHS will also use this time to implement innovations to make the process more efficient and accessible.”